Pharos (Dutch Centre of Expertise on Health Disparities)

 We strengthen the position of the patient by making basic information about the health care system more accessible to them, and promote participation in patient organisations.

-The Health for Asylum Seekers and Refugees Programme directs knowledge towards improving the quality and effectiveness of (preventive) health care for asylum seekers and refugees.
-It provides advice to professionals and organisations working with these groups and develops practically applicable knowledge products.
+This Programme directs knowledge towards improving the quality and effectiveness of (preventive) health care for asylum seekers and refugees.

 Centre of expertise on health disparities